Nice is where I stayed during my first visit to the French Riviera back in 2018, and again in 2019.

 Seriously, if you want to treat yourself while in Nice, come to Le Negresco.

-Then treat yourself to a drink and trip the restroom so that you can low key check out the interior of the lobby.
+Then treat yourself to a drink and pop into the restroom so that you can low key check out the interior of the lobby.

 Even though Antibes stole my heart as my favorite small town on the riviera, Nice is quickly becoming my favorite larger city in the Cote d’Azur.